MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/incoming-emails-unexpectedly-synchronized-have-unexpected-missing-data.md

   > This column is empty for manually tracked emails.
 In this case, you can refer to the **Created by** column.
 - **Receiving Mailbox**: The mailbox that's processed when server-side synchronization detects that an email contains a user or queue that's configured to automatically track it.
   > [!IMPORTANT]
   > The value of this column can be different from the **Accepting Entity**.
 For example, suppose Paul Cannon, who is set up to automatically track replies to existing emails, receives a message.
 The "Customer Service" queue, which is set up to track all emails, receives the same message.
 Server-side synchronization might process Paul's mailbox first and recognize that another recipient, "Customer Service", is configured to automatically track the email.
-In this case, the **Accepting Entity** is the "Sales" queue, but the **Receiving Mailbox** is Paul's.
+In this case, the **Accepting Entity** is the "Customer Service" queue, but the **Receiving Mailbox** is Paul's.

 > [!NOTE]
 > These fields don't appear on the Email form by default.
 You can add them to the form or to an **Advanced Find** view to see their values.
+For more information on adding fields to the Advanced Find view, see [Create, edit, or save a view using legacy advanced find](/power-apps/user/advanced-find#create-edit-or-save-a-view-using-legacy-advanced-find).
 >
 > :::image type="content" source="media/incoming-emails-unexpectedly-synchronized-have-unexpected-missing-data/accepting-entity-receiving-mailbox.png" alt-text="Screenshot that shows the Accepting Entity and Receiving Mailbox properties.":::